-- Connect to the need expressed in the PLAAFP - Include the task/skill the learner is expected to achieve - Identify how the student will achieve the task/skill • What tool? - How much support? - Goals are learner-driven (not staff-driven)
+- Connect to the need expressed in the PLAAFP - Include the task/skill the learner is expected to achieve - Identify how the student will achieve the task/skill - o What tool? - o How much support? - Goals are learner-driven (not staff-driven)